Sierpowo, Pomeranian Voivodeship

 Sierpowo (Breitenfelde) is a village in the administrative district of Gmina Czarne, within Człuchów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km south of Czarne, 26 km west of Człuchów, and 136 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Sierpowo was a private village within the Polish Crown, owned by various Polish nobles, administratively located in the Człuchów County in the Pomeranian Voivodeship.
 During World War II the German administration operated a labor camp for prisoners of war from the Stalag II-B prisoner-of-war camp in the village.

 The landmark of Sierpowo is the timber framed Saint Jude Thaddeus church, built in the 17th century.